 As we all know, when it comes to exercise, cardio is one of the most essential types of workouts for general health and fitness.
 The American Heart Association notes the benefits of aerobic exercise stating that is keeps your heart, lungs and circulatory system healthy, meaning that it helps to reduce your risk of developing a chronic disease like diabetes, heart disease and stroke.
 They state that everyone should aim to log at least 150 minutes (2.5 hours) of cardio every week.
 But what happens if you are a cardio fanatic?
 Does anything more cause any issues that need to be noted?
 And is it true that too much of anything can be bad for you?
+Can you do too much cardio?
 If you are curious about what happens when you do too much cardio, you have come to the right place!
 This is what happens to your body when you do too much cardio:

 How Much Cardio Is Too Much?

 Even with exercise, you can get too much of a good thing, meaning that cardio is unfortunately included.
 While most of us actually don’t get enough physical activity according to recent studies (only 22.9% of U.S. adults actually met physical activity guidelines between 2010–15), there are people who fall at the other end of the spectrum.
 These people actually are getting too much exercises, and are seen as being exercise-addicted.
 While it isn't always the case, these people can be those who regularly participate in endurance events such as marathons or triathlons.

 According to Shawn Arent, PhD, certified strength and conditioning specialist, associate professor of kinesiology and director of the Center for Health and Human Performance at Rutgers,